(720 ILCS 5/19-5)

 Criminal fortification of a residence or building.

-person commits the offense of criminal fortification of a residence or
+person commits criminal fortification of a residence or

 building when, with the intent to prevent the lawful entry of a law

-enforcement officer or another, he maintains a residence or building in a
+enforcement officer or another, he or she maintains a residence or building in a

-fortified condition, knowing that such residence or building is used for the
+fortified condition, knowing that the residence or building is used for the unlawful

-manufacture, storage, delivery, or trafficking of cannabis, controlled
+manufacture, storage with intent to deliver or manufacture, delivery, or trafficking of cannabis, controlled

 substances, or methamphetamine as defined in the Cannabis Control Act, the Illinois Controlled Substances Act, or the Methamphetamine Control and Community Protection Act.